Consumer Guide: Residential Care Options by County

 A number of residential care options are available to those who need it.
 Services are offered for:

 - In-home care—Home Health, Hospice, and Personal Care Agencies.

-- Alternatives to living in your current home—Assisted Living, Nursing Homes, and Facilities Serving People with Developmental Disabilities.
+- Alternatives to living in your current home—Assisted Living, Adult Day Care Centers, Nursing Homes, and Facilities Serving People with Developmental Disabilities.

-If you do not know what county a community is in, please see Wisconsin Cities, Villages, Townships and Unincorporated Places (PDF)
+To learn what county a community is in, find it on our list of Wisconsin Cities, Villages, Townships and Unincorporated Places (PDF).